Yoctol/bottender/docs/migrating-v1.md

 ]);
 ```

-You may use [bottender-codemod](https://github.com/bottenderjs/bottender-codemod) to help you migrating part of cases:
+### Migrate to v1.x by `bottender-codemod`

+[`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod) is a command-line tool to help you change snake case in Bottender v0.x to camel case for Bottender v1.x.
+It helps you migrate the majority of your code to the camel case.

+Please remember to commit your current code before running [`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod).

 ```js
 npx bottender-codemod camelcase <your_file_path>
 ```

-To try it without writing to the file, dry run and print changes:
+If you want to try it without file changed, you can dry run and print it with the following command.

 ```js
 npx bottender-codemod camelcase <your_file_path> --dry --print
 ```

-## Using Middleware and Handlers from Separate Package
+## Replace Middleware and Handlers with Router and Chain

-`middleware` and `Handlers` can't compose together easily and are not suitable in functional declarative world, so we are deprecating those APIs in favor of new introduced [`router`](./the-basics-routing.md) and [`chain`](the-basics-chain.md) APIs.
-However, you can still use them by installing `@bottender/handlers` package:
+In the world of functional declarative, `middleware` and `Handlers` are not suitable due to the difficulty of composing together.
+So, we are deprecating those APIs in favor of new introduced [`Router`](./the-basics-routing.md) and [`Chain`](the-basics-chain.md) APIs.
+If you still prefer `middleware` and `Handlers`, you can still use them by installing `@bottender/handlers` package:

 ```js
 npm install @bottender/handlers